JhonnyJason/thingy-byte-utils-sources/ressources/README.md

 tbut.bytesToUtf8( ArrayBuffer | Buffer | Uint8Array ) -> String

 ```
+Notice:

+- This is an unsafe library.
+This means it does not check for correct types or anything else.
+    You are responsible for checking types and format!
+- `bytesToBigInt§` on the Browser may only handle up to 256 bytes.
+- The hex values here donot come with the "0x" prefix.
+- `hexToBytes§` will not work with the "0x" prefix.

 Feedback on improvements welcome - maybe there are some few functions to be added ;-)